pjkundert/cpppo_positioner/README.txt

   └────

-  Alternatively, set up your own Python3 installation that allows `pip' installs, and:
+  Alternatively, set up your own Python 3 installation that allows `pip' installs, and:
   ┌────
-  │ $ python3 -m pip install .
+  │ $ python -m pip install .[all,tests]
-  │ $ python3
+  │ $ python
   │ >>> from cpppo_positioner import smc_modbus
   │ >>>
   └────

-1.3.2 Testing
+1.3.3 Testing
 ╌╌╌╌╌╌╌╌╌╌╌╌╌

   Once you have a working Python 3 venv and activated it, and installed